-The first appointment is designed to be low-pressure.
-You will be asked to arrive early to complete paperwork if you have not done so in advance using the links provided on this website.
-We will first address any questions or concerns you might have and discuss our goals for the appointment.
-The goal for the first session is to allow me to gather information about you, since I approach therapy different with every person based on who they are and what their needs are.
-The first session will also give you the opportunity to get a sense of your level of comfort with me before we get deep into the therapy process.
-At the end of the session, I will offer my conceptualization of your presenting concerns and will suggest how I think I may (or may not) be able to help you toward you goals.
+Most clients feel nervous about starting therapy with a new therapist.
+Why wouldn’t they?
+You don’t know me and you have no reason to trust me with your care or with your story.
+The first appointment gives you the opportunity to get a sense of your level of comfort with me before we get deep into the therapy process and is designed to be low-pressure.
+You will be asked to arrive early to complete paperwork if you have not done so in advance (new client paperwork will be emailed to you and can be completed online).
+We will first address any questions or concerns you might have and discuss your goals for therapy.
+My goal for the first appointment is to learn more about you, since I approach therapy differently with every person based on who they are and what their needs are.
+At the end of that appointment, I will offer my conceptualization of your presenting concerns and will suggest how I think I may (or may not) be able to help you toward achieving you goals.
 You will then be able to decide whether you would like to schedule another appointment with me.

-I am an in-network provider for Medicare and WebTPA.
-However, I can often provide services to individuals with other insurances through their out-of-network (OON) benefits.
+I am an in-network provider for Medicare and am out-of-network for all other health insurance plans.
+If you have a PPO plan with another insurance company, your insurance company will often reimburse part of the cost of treatment when you receive care with out-of-network (OON) provider like me.
 No matter what insurance you have, I will be glad to help you find out the cost of therapy to you whether you plan to use health insurance or not.

 No. Psychologists are doctors who provide psychotherapy (“talk therapy”) and evaluation services, but are not licensed to prescribe medications in the state of Florida.
 If you are seeking medications, you should schedule an appointment with your primary care physician or a psychiatrist.
 If you are interested in both psychotherapy and psychotropic medication, I will be glad to be your therapy provider and offer you a referral to a psychiatrist for medication.